Esri/cad-bim-scripts/Samples/Update Scene Layers from a Folder of CAD and BIM/readme.md

 GIS analysts working on a project where volumes of CAD and BIM files are regularly changing need to keep them up to date in a web scene.
 This sample lets you update the scene layers for the CAD and BIM files stored in a folder using ArcPy.

 ## Requirements
-????
-- Maybe that you need folders of the CAD and/or BIM data
+- Folder that contains CAD and/or BIM files

 ## How to use the sample
 Read this blog for an overview of the script: [Automate CAD and BIM publishing using scene layer packages](https://www.esri.com/arcgis-blog/products/arcgis-pro/3d-gis/automate-cad-and-bim-publishing-using-scene-layer-packages).
 Download the [ArcPy script](Publish.py) and adjust the code as needed.